nabeelvalley/docs/src/content/blog/2023/31-01/xstate-draggable-div.md

 description: A simple example of using XState with UI Events to build interactivity
 ---

----
-title: Draggable Div with XState and React
-subtitle: 31 January 2023
-description: A simple example of using XState with UI Events to build interactivity
-published: true
----

 # Why State Management

 Recently I've been interested in understanding non-standard user interactions and about how different applications develop this functionality.
 A particularly good example for me has been looking into the codebase for [TLDraw](https://www.tldraw.com/) where I ran into state machines